To Begin at the Beginning:

 His Worship the Mayor (1934) by Walter Greenwood

-The dust-wrapper of Greenwood’s second novel was much more abstract that that of his first – indeed the design is constructed simply from a yellow line round the text of the novel’s title, perhaps indicating how the new Mayor is set apart by his (undeserved) status.
+The dust-wrapper of Greenwood’s second novel was much more abstract that that of his first – indeed the design is constructed simply from a yellow line round the text of the novel’s title, which represents the Mayor’s gold chain, but perhaps also indicates how the new Mayor is set apart from the people he is meant to represent by his (undeserved) status and corrupt motivations.

 In 1934, after the success of his first novel, Love on the Dole, was becoming apparent, Greenwood stood (for the second time) in local council elections in Salford, this time winning the very deprived St Matthias ward for Labour by 750 votes (see the Working Class Movement Library article on Greenwood: https://www.wcml.org.uk/our-collections/creativity-and-culture/drama-and-literature/walter-greenwood-and-love-on-the-dole/).
 Greenwood remained a city councillor for a year and drew on that experience for his second novel, His Worship the Mayor.
 The novel tells a story of local politics and corruption by focussing on the unexpected rise of Edgar Hargreaves, a near- bankrupt tailor who comes into a large legacy and whom it then suits the local elite of the Two Cities to court and adopt as a candidate in a local election.
 Edgar’s experience is up to a point a reflection of Greenwood’s (with Love on the Dole his unexpected legacy).
 However, Edgar is without any political belief except that he should have his share of the advantages harvested by the mutually-supportive ruling clique of the city.
 Unlike Love on the Dole (which I have always thought does little really to justify its ‘Tale of Two Cities’ subtitle), the novel does show a wider social panorama than just the microcosm of Hanky Park, and particularly shows the world of commercial success and local politics in parallel to the lives of the poverty-stricken and the unemployed: